-- Schedule is submitted to the Secretary of State for Independent Examination in accordance with Regulation 19 of the CIL Regulations 2010. - Authority is delegated to the Director of the Urban Environment, in consultation with the Leader of the Council and Cabinet Member for Regeneration, to agree any minor changes to the document prior to submission to the Secretary of State.
+- 18. That following public consultation, the Community Infrastructure Levy (CIL) Draft Charging Schedule be submitted to the Secretary of State for Independent Examination in accordance with Regulation 19 of the CIL Regulations 2010. - 19.
+That authority be delegated to the Director of the Urban Environment, in consultation with the Leader of the Council and the Cabinet Member for Regeneration, to agree any minor changes to the document prior to submission to the Secretary of State.